Dave-Whiffin/VehicleMaintenanceRegistry/src/VMR/avoiding_common_attacks.md

 * Not storing secret data on the block chain

 ## Failed Sends
-The system does not send payments.
-It does receive values.
+The contracts in the does not send payments, except when a registry owner withdraws from the contract balance.
 The registries receive payment for registration and transfer.
 This goes in to the balance on each registry contract.
-There is no option to send it to another party.
+The withdraw function is protected and tested to ensure only the owner can call it.
+It does not attempt to change any other state, so if the transfer to the owner fails then state is not corrupted.
 There is a mechanism for killing the contracts and sending the balance back to the owner.
 The contracts inherit TokenDestructable contract from open-zeppelin allowing tokens to be sent back to the owner when the contract is destructed.

 ## Reentry / Recursive Calls
 Famously, the original DAO contract exhibited unintended behaviour where a "recursive split" technique was used to move Ether worth over US$ 100 Million out of the DAO.
 This was possible because when a contract sends payment to another contract, the receiving contract's fallback function can call back into the sending contract, which can often produce behaviour the developer of the sending contract developer had not anticipated.

 Mitigation:

-The system doesn't make calls where internal state is updated after an external call.
+The system doesn't make any calls where internal state is updated after an external call to an untrusted contract.

 External calls within contracts are only to verified/trusted addresses.

 External calls are often used in pre execution validation modifiers (e.g. registry lookups).
 Where these throw, the function will not proceed and state would not be modified.
 External calls are made to a trusted contract storage address where state data is actually stored.
 Protection is in place to prevent this address from being changed by anyone but the owner.

 The contracts do not transfer Ether (msg.value) to other addresses.
 Only the registries accept a msg.value for initial registration or transfer.
 This value is held in the balance of the registry contract.
-Only the owner of the contract can redeem it on self destruction.
+Only the owner of the contract can withdraw from this balance or receive it on self destruction.

 ## Integer Arithmetic Overflow
 Numbers in Solidity code silently "wrap-around" if they become too large.
 This can lead to surprising behaviour - e.g. a check like "if (amountOne + amountTwo < myBalance) {...}" can appear to be true if one of the amounts is large enough to cause over-flow.